 Airlines know what seats people will pay the most for.
 Therefore, they’ve separated the cabin into seat categories and charge a fee according to the demand for each type of seat.
 The categories vary from something as simple as preferred seats, which aren’t any different from other seats besides being closer to the front of the plane than the back.
 Some low-cost carriers like Spirit and Frontier will charge extra for all the aisle and window seats, knowing people will pay to avoid being in the dreaded middle seat.
-You can avoid this if you buy a seat on one of the four airlines that are limiting capacity and blocking seats because of the coronavirus.

 Here’s my idea of a bulkhead seat.
 You’re sitting in a row with no tray table in the row in front of you.
 Because of that, the tray table is in your armrest, decreasing the width of your seat.
-If the plane has any type of entertainment system, your screen is mounted to the wall but it’s further away than normal, yet no larger than the rest, making it less functional.
+If the plane has any type of entertainment system, your screen is mounted to the wall but it’s farther away than normal, yet no larger than the rest, making it less functional.
 If the screen is a touchscreen, it’s too far away to touch.

-You have no space to place your personal items under the seat in front of you so you need to store them in the overhead with the rest of your carry-on bags.
+You have no space to place your items under the seat in front of you so you need to store them in the overhead with the rest of your carry-on bags.
 Since airlines will often use the overhead space above the first 1-2 rows as a place for emergency equipment or the props for the onboard announcement (mock seat belt and life vest) you might have to store your items a few rows behind where you’re sitting.

 While it was true that the bulkhead used to have a large amount or even unlimited legroom, that’s no longer the case on many planes.
 In fact, you’re barely able to stretch out your legs anymore.
 While in a normal seat it’s still possible to get a full extension if you know the proper body mechanics, breathing technique and yoga training.